ltrgoddard/thesis/temp.markdown

 —, ‘The Grace’, *Prospect*, 6 (Spring 1964), pp. 25–28

-Crick, Francis *Life Itself: Its Origin and Nature* (New York:
+Crick, Francis, *Life Itself: Its Origin and Nature* (New York:
 Touchstone Books, 1981)

 — and L.E.
 Orgel, ‘Directed Panspermia’, *Icarus*, 19 (1973), pp. 341–46